linghuam/Leaflet.TrackPlayBack/README.md

 `data` can be:

+when you want to play back one track

 ```
 [{lat:30, lng:116, time:1502529980, dir:320, info:[{key: 'name', value: 'ship1'}]}, ....]
 ```

-when you want to play back one track

 or

+when you want to play back more tracks

 ```
 [[{lat:30, lng:116, time:1502529980, dir:320, info:[]}, ....], [{lat:30, lng:116, time:1502529980, dir:320, info:[]}, ....]]
 ```

-when you want to play back one more track.

 the trackpoint obj properties: